Our2020View/Our2020View.github.io/coldweather.md

 <img src="/assets/webdumpvalveheat2.jpg"/>

-and then went to the switches in the wet bay ...
+and then went to the switches in the wet bay through the holes where my stabilizer switches were once located.
+You could drill a hole here easily enough ...

 <img src="/assets/webswitchpanel2.jpg"/>

-and then back outside the electrical bay to connect to the heaters via a hole I drilled in the back wall:
+and then the wiring went back outside the electrical bay to connect to the heaters via a hole I drilled in the back wall:

 <img src="/assets/webdumpvalveheat3.jpg"/>